Andrea Lowell

 Andrea Lowell is an American actress and model.

 Career

 Lowell was the co-host of The Playboy Morning Show on Playboy Radio.

 On November 20, 2015, at World Series of Fighting 25 Lowell was a guest ring card girl.

 Personal life

-Lowell attended the University of California, Irvine, where she pursued her Biology degree.
+Lowell attended the University of California, Irvine, where she pursued a degree in biology.

 On December 29, 2009, Lowell married longtime boyfriend James Kim, who is of Korean descent, in a Buddhist tradition in Las Vegas.